 While some sectors have seen almost universal shutdowns, medical and healthcare will continue to be at the center of the recovery.
 For some businesses, it might now be the time to change.

 While the virus exposed nations to the shortage of PPE, new entrants to the sector are seizing the opportunity.
-Face masks designed by Apple, Burberry tailored PPE may be two high profile examples, but there are numerous opportunities and requirements to be taken advantage of if organizations can move quickly to meet the needs.
+Face masks designed by Apple, and Burberry tailored PPE may be two high-profile examples, but there are numerous opportunities and requirements to be taken advantage of if organizations can move quickly to meet the needs.

 Like most of everyday life, the medical and healthcare sector will change following COVID, much of it for the better in terms of patient access to medical staff and the communication channels used.
 But the realization, and the need, for supply chains to have a reliable, domestic focus could be one of the biggest changes of all.